-This financial report is designed to provide interested parties with a general overview of Lakeland Montessori's finances and to demonstrate Lakeland Montessori's accountability for the money it receives.
-Should additional information be required, please contact Lakeland Montessori's administrative offices at 1124 North Lake Parker Avenue, Lakeland, FL 33805.
+This financial report is designed to provide a general overview of the School's finances for all those with an interest in the School's finances.
+Questions concerning any of the information provided in this report or requests for additional information should be addressed to the Lakeland Montessori Schoolhouse's administrative offices at 1124 North Lake Parker Avenue, Lakeland, Florida 33805.